projektmotor/docker-apache-load-balancer/README.md

 * as load balancer between multiple worker nodes
 * as a combination of the first two things

+What else:

+* using as reverse-proxy / load balancer in a development env, including local https with local CA

 ## How to use

 ### Getting started